11 February 2026

 Why your expensive home will make carers of your kids

-The way in which society has been organised since the 1980s has meant that for all but the most able and determined young people without inherited wealth, will have the income they need to buy their own home.
+The way in which society has been organised since the 1980s has meant that, unless that have inherited wealth, all but the most able and determined young people, will struggle to buy their own home.

 The reasons for this are complex, but put simply, while building costs have risen because of a shortage of trained labour and resources being used up by rapidly developing countries, the main reason houses are so expensive is because successive governments have created a shortage of housing to artificially elevated house prices.